 George Katsutoshi Nakashima was a master woodworker and architect who became known as the father of the American craft movement.
 Nakashima fell in love with the personality of natural wood, appreciating every knot and burl as a mark of character.
 His fusion of Japanese and modern American styles left a lasting impression on 20th century American art furniture.

-Our Amish Rustic Big Leaf Burl Coffee Table with Stump Base offers the organic, asymmetrical charm that Nakashima loved.
+Our Amish Rustic Cedar Log Coffee Table with Stump Base offers the organic, asymmetrical charm that Nakashima loved.

 Known for: Modern functionality